DevTeam/Pure.DI/README.md

 ### Func

-_Func<>_ helps when a logic needs to inject some type of instances on-demand or solve circular dependency issues.
+_Func<>_ helps when a logic needs to inject some type of instances on-demand.
+Also, it is possible to solve circular dependency issues, but it is not the best way - better to reconsider the dependencies between classes.

 ``` CSharp
 DI.Setup()